A view of China

 If Takada's estimates are correct, and they should not be accepted without confirmation from other researchers, this was a terrible 'crime against humanity' committed by the Chinese government against the Uygur people.
 If true it probably should be considered to be genocide.

 Scientific American carried an article on the subject on 2009/07/01.
-This crime can be compared to the estimated 650,000 dead and several million displaced resulting from the illegal, unethical and counterproductive USA/UK/Australian invasion of Iraq in 2003.
+This crime can be compared to the estimated 650 000 dead and several million displaced resulting directly and indirectly from the illegal, unethical and counterproductive USA/UK/Australian invasion of Iraq in 2003.

 This section added